Bridging the Language Gap: An Empirical Study of Bindings for Open Source Machine Learning Libraries Across Software Package Ecosystems: Background

-ML libraries and their cross-ecosystem bindings do not necessarily share the same releases.
-In our study, we consider the tags on the source code repositories as the releases of the ML libraries.
-Cross-ecosystem bindings can have different versions, release policies, and version numbers than their source library.
-For instance, a cross-ecosystem binding may choose to only support a proportion of the releases of its source library.
-Also, after the source library publishes a release, there may be a delay before a cross-ecosystem binding supports that release~(if at all).
+Host libraries and their cross-ecosystem bindings do not necessarily follow the same release schedules and/or strategies.
+For instance, a cross-ecosystem binding may choose to only support a portion of the releases of its host library.
+Also, after the host library publishes a release, there may be a delay before a cross-ecosystem binding supports that release~(if at all).
+In addition, cross-ecosystem bindings might lag in version compared to the latest release of the host library.

-Cross-ecosystem bindings can be written in a different programming language~(i.e., the primary supported language of the package ecosystem) than their source library.
-These bindings are often built on top of the source library and call the source library using a foreign function interface~(FFI).
-For example, the \libfmt{tfjs-node} binding in \ecofmt{npm} calls the \libfmt{TensorFlow} C binary in the backend.
-In addition, some bindings choose to reimplement their source library in a different programming language.
-For instance, \libfmt{tfjs} in \ecofmt{npm} is written in \langfmt{JavaScript} and does not rely on the \libfmt{TensorFlow} source library.